zhangzhangzhang1618/dataset-for-turnning-section/README.md

 # dataset-for-turnning-section
-This is an image data set for monitoring the belt conveyor curve section, with a total of 200 images.
+This is an image data set for monitoring the belt conveyor curve section, with a total of 200 images and the size of the image is 640×640.

 The images it contains are mainly from web searches, and some are from the engineering sites done by our laboratory.